Canadian Firearms Safety Course PAL RPAL Ottawa

 CFSC Standalone Course

-The CFSC can be delivered in a 1 say or 2 day format.
+The CFSC can be delivered in a 1 day or 2 day format.
 Two days is the typical delivery time to make it a more relaxing experience for students, but there are instances where condensing the course into one day is offered.

 Weekend CFSC Standalone Course times (2 day course) (includes exam times):